afourney/aprstastic/DESIGN.md

 Some Meshtastic devices have environment sensors.
 These have direct analogs on APRS and can be gated following a similar protocol to the above-mentioned position reports.

 ### Central Registry
+**Over-the-air registration is now supported via the '!register' command**

 A limitation of the current design is that the `licensed_operator` list is part of the configuration, and must be set and updated by all gateway administrators.
 If there was a central registry maintaining this mapping, then gateways could subscribe or download it, allowing for roaming.
 This could be as simple as a Google Forms sheet, or perhaps submitting PRs to a GitHub repo.
 It's possible APRS-IS could even be used for this, if there was a standard format of announcing your Meshtastic device.

 ### Discovery